SilkRose/Pony/stories/applejacks-admirer/applejacks-admirer.md

 *For you: stop looking so cute.*

-"Let's review the first note, could I have it?"
+"Let's review the first note.
+Could I take a look?"

-"Here it is, to me, it sounds like Fluttershy wrote it."
+"Here ya go, seems like Fluttershy wrote it."

 Applejack gives me the first note, I remember it well.